AltropInc/alt/doc/script/class.md

 The class `func` a built-in functional class that supports traditional function call protocol, which is an efficient and sequential procedure using the same stack frame technique.

-## Member Interface Overriding, Deferred Member Interface and Abstract Class
+## Member Interface Overriding, Deferred Member Interface, and Abstract Class

 A member class can have a virtual constructor interface defined in the base class that can be overridden in a derived class.
 When you refer to a derived class object using a variable declared in the base class, you can use the virtual constructor interface for that object and execute the overridden version of the constructor in derived class to create a member object.